Rates

 Trick #2: Subsequent calculation

-How do we determine translation fees?
+How do we calculate translation fees?

 1. Volume